-Future work includes improving both Daikon and its front-end for Eiffel, based on the insights gained through this study.
+Future work includes further experimentation to mitigate some of the threats to validity of generalizing the results of the present study and extending the study to other programming languages with support for embedding contracts in the source code.
+Another direction for future work is to improve both Daikon and its front-end for Eiffel, based on the insights gained through this study.
 A promising idea that we intend to explore is "push-button inference": using an automated testing tool to generate the test suites necessary for the contract inference instead of handmade tests.
-Another direction for future work is to explore the use of contract inference for estimating test suite quality, based on the idea that the quality of inferred contracts is indicative of the quality of a test suite, which should relate to the test suite's fault-revealing capability.
+Another interesting idea for future work is to explore the use of contract inference for estimating test suite quality, based on the idea that the quality of inferred contracts is indicative of the quality of a test suite, which should relate to the test suite's fault-revealing capability.